What-Should-I-Eat/WSIE/ReadMe.md

 Ensure Docker Desktop is available.
 Use the following commands to run the application in the root directory:

+`npm start`

+This command will run `docker compose down`, `docker compose build`, and `docker compose up` in sequence.
+Alternatively, one can individually run:

 `docker compose build`

 `docker compose up`

-This will build and start the 4 Docker containers of the root directory:
+Both methods will build and start the 4 Docker containers of the root directory:
 1. `db-1`
 2. `server-1`
 3. `client-1`